Azure/azure-rest-api-specs/specification/network/resource-manager/readme.md

   - suppress: RequiredPropertiesMissingInResourceModel
     from: ipAllocation.json
     reason: name, id and type properties are inherited from the upper level

+suppressions:
+  - code: ResourceNameRestriction
+    from: bastionhost.json
+    reason: The resource name parameter 'bastionHostName' is not defined with a 'pattern' restriction.
+Suppress it for now to avoid breaking change because it is referenced by all Bastion APIs.
+  - code: LroErrorContent
+    reason: CloudError does not follow required error schema.
+Suppress it for now to avoid breaking change because it is referenced by many files.
 ```

 ## Go